Program Overview

 There are as many as 150 different types of headaches.
 Tension or stress headaches are the most common, followed by migraines.
-Other types include occipital neuralgia, post-traumatic headache, TMJ headaches, and cervicogenic.
+Other types include occipital neuralgia, post-traumatic headaches, TMJ headaches, and cervicogenic headaches.

 headache-migraine-closeup